Existence of an Independent Phonon Bath in a Quantum Device

 In summary, we have devised an elaborate experiment providing access to the phonon temperature in a superconducting cooler device operated both in the cooling and in the heating regime.
 The experimental data demonstrate the existence of an independent phonon bath in the device.
 The thermal couplings are well described with the usual laws for electron-phonon coupling and Kapitza resistances.
 This new understanding can have significant outcomes in the analysis of quantum nano-electronic devices thermal behavior.

-This work was funded by the EU FRP7 low temperature infrastructure MICROKELVIN.
+This work has received funding from the European Union Seventh Framework Programme under grant agreement INFERNOS, No. 308850, and through the low-temperature infrastructure MICROKELVIN.
 L. M. A. P. acknowledges a grant from R\'egion Rh\^one-Alpes.
 A. F. acknowledges a BQR grant from Grenoble INP.
 Samples were fabricated at Nanofab platform - CNRS.
 The authors thank B. Pannetier and M. Meschke for discussions, T. Fournier, T. Crozes, S. Dufresnes and J.-L. Mocellin for help in fabrication and measurement issues.